 Just as stress and anxiety can cause gastrointestinal issues in us, it can also cause problems for our pups.
 Prolonged symptoms can also signal a food intolerance, so it’s always best to discuss with your vet if it’s been going on for some time.
 Diarrhoea and constipation are common signs of stress, but always seek help if it’s persisted for longer than 24 hours.

 If your dog constantly isolates themselves from other people and animals, they may be trying to tell you they’re feeling anxious.
-Getting some alone time is acceptable to a degree, but if it’s excessive there could be something in your home environment that’s bothering them.
-Speaking with your vet can help you find out why your dog is often choosing to be alone.
+Getting some alone time is acceptable to a degree.
+But if it’s excessive there could be something in your home environment that’s bothering them.
+Speaking with your vet can help you find out why your dog often chooses to be alone.

 If you’ve noticed your dog sheds more fur than normal, this can indicate your dog is stressed.
 Fur loss can signal medical causes such as mange or fleas.
 But if parasites or allergies can be ruled out, you might want to consider any life changes that could have affected your dog’s state of mind.
 Stress can cause a dog’s fur to fall out naturally, or it can be the consequence of constantly licking and biting at themselves to relieve stress.

 You’ve no doubt become accustomed to your dog’s sleeping habits, so you’ll know if your dog seems more lethargic than normal.
 Stress and anxiety can significantly impact a dog’s sleeping pattern.
 They can use sleep as a protective mechanism to escape feelings of stress, just as we humans do.
-We also tend to feel more tired after having to handle stressful situations, and negative experiences can have the same affect on our dogs.
+We also tend to feel more tired after having to handle stressful situations.
+Those negative experiences can have the same tiring effect on our dogs too.

 Scratching and chewing